Current UPHS employees must apply HERE

 - H.S.
 Diploma/GED (Required)

-- A minimum of 2-3 year’s experience in a healthcare setting in a similar position.
+- A minimum of 2-3 year’s experience in a healthcare setting in a similar position is preferable.
 Doctors office experience preferred, and electronic medical records.
-(Preferred)

 We believe that the best care for our patients starts with the best care for our employees.
 Our employee benefits programs help our employees get healthy and stay healthy.
 We offer a comprehensive compensation and benefits program that includes one of the finest prepaid tuition assistance programs in the region.
 Penn Medicine employees are actively engaged and committed to our mission.
 Together we will continue to make medical advances that help people live longer, healthier lives.